Zoe Burns: College career

+Club career

+Burns was selected in the third round (29th overall) by the Utah Royals in the 2024 NWSL Draft, reuniting her with head coach Amy Rodriguez, who had been an assistant coach at USC.
+She was signed to a one-year contract.
+She made her professional debut on April 12, coming in as a substitute for Paige Monaghan against the Orlando Pride.
+She made 24 appearances for Utah in all competitions, starting in 16 of them.

+Burns joined French club Fleury in February 2025.

+On June 30, 2025, Burns signed with Northern Super League club AFC Toronto.
+On August 30, 2025, she scored her first goals, netting both goals in a 2-0 victory of Calgary Wild FC.

 International career

 From 2016 to 2018, she was part of the United States Youth National Team programs, attending multiple U16 camps.
 In 2018, she was part of the United States U16 team helping the U.S. to a UEFA Development Tournament Championship in Portugal in 2018, recording an assist in the final game to clinch the title.

 In February 2022, she was named to the Canada U20 for the 2022 CONCACAF Women's U-20 Championship.
-She scored her first goal on March 4 in a 13-0 victory over the Cayman Islands.
-In the third place game on March 12, she scored Canada's first goal via a penalty kick in a 2-0 win over Puerto Rico, which qualified Canada for the 2022 FIFA U-20 Women's World Cup.
+She scored her first goal on March 4 in a 13–0 victory over the Cayman Islands.
+In the third place game on March 12, she scored Canada's first goal via a penalty kick in a 2–0 win over Puerto Rico, which qualified Canada for the 2022 FIFA U-20 Women's World Cup.
 She was named to the tournament's Best XI.

 In March 2022, she was called up to the Canada senior team ahead of a pair of friendlies against Nigeria.
 She made her debut on April 11 against Nigeria, coming on as a second-half substitute.